What are large language models (LLMs)?

 This article is part of

-Modern LLMs emerged in 2017 and use transformer neural networks, commonly referred to as transformers.
+Modern LLMs emerged in 2017 and use transformer models, which are neural networks commonly referred to as transformers.
 With a large number of parameters and the transformer model, LLMs are able to understand and generate accurate responses rapidly, which makes the AI technology broadly applicable across many different domains.

 Some LLMs are referred to as foundation models, a term coined by the Stanford Institute for Human-Centered Artificial Intelligence in 2021.
 A foundation model is so large and impactful that it serves as the foundation for further optimizations and specific use cases.